marketblazer/nextlot/ENDPOINT_TEST_RESULTS.md

 - **CORS:** Configured for all origins (`*`)
 - **Content-Type:** `application/json`
 - **Authentication:** Bearer token forwarding
+- **Proxy Headers:** Includes `x-forwarded-by: nextlot-server`

 ## 📋 Ready for Production Use

 All endpoints are ready for production use.
 When you have valid site IDs and auction IDs, the endpoints will return the actual data instead of validation errors.
 The proxy setup is working perfectly and can handle real traffic.
+You can use either the direct API endpoints or the proxy endpoints - both will work identically once you have valid data.